NPDebs/pre-seeds-research-101/episodes/ep-1.3-types-of-research.md

 This episode explores the **various pathways of research**, each tailored to a particular kind of question, context, or goal.
 You'll learn how different kinds of research give us different kinds of answers.

+## How do we categorise research?
+There's more than one way to slice the research pie.
+But most research falls into one or more of the broad categories below:

+### 1. Basic vs. Applied Research

+#### Basic (or Pure) Research
+This is aimed at expanding our general knowledge, without necessarily needing immediate application.
+That is, we don't intend to solve a problem today.

+Instead, basic research asks: How does the world work?

+Thus, it is common in theoretical disciplines or foundational sciences.

+- **Example**: Studying how memory works in the brain, even if no product or intervention is being developed.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Inline instructor notes can help inform instructors of timing challenges